Welsh Highland Heritage Railway (< 1 mile)

 Pavilion Leisure Centre

 Colourful new soft play zone, a ball pool, toddler trikes, amongst other things.
-All suitable for the under 5s, and sporting opportunities including badminton and climbing.
+All suitable for the under 5s, and sporting opportunities including badminton and climbing for older kids.

 Redline Indoor Karting (15 miles)